SPAAM-community/AncientMetagenomeDir/README.md

 [![Joins us on Slack](https://img.shields.io/badge/slack-ancientmetagenomedir-blueviolet)](https://spaam-community.slack.com/channels/ancientmetagenomedir)
 [![latest_release](https://img.shields.io/badge/Latest%20Release-v21.09-yellow)](https://github.com/spaam-community/AncientMetagenomeDir/releases)

+> ⚠️ 21.12 release is current delayed while extension to library metadata is carried out.

 AncientMetagenomeDir is a community curated resource of lists of all published **shotgun**-sequenced ancient metagenome or microbial genome-level enriched samples.
 It is primarily meant to act as a reference guide to help point researchers toward any relevent public data